 EISA gained established contacts with the National Constituent Assembly (transitional) and CSOs in Tunisia.
 These CSOs were invited to participate in the EISA missions to Zambia and Egypt as part of EISA's peer learning initiatives in its missions.

 The main purpose of the EISA 's team to the Philippines election was to assess the automated voting technology which was used for the first time in these elections.
-EISA used this opportunity to include a study tour with the aim of enhancing EISA 's expertise in the area of automated election systems, an important aspect of EISA 's work with EMBs and other key electoral stakeholders on the continent, as well as the enhancement of its internal capacity through the use of automated voting in the Balloting and Electoral Services.
+EISA used this opportunity to include a study tour with the aim of enhancing EISA's expertise in the area of automated election systems, an important aspect of EISA's work with Election Management Bodies and other key electoral stakeholders on the continent, as well as the enhancement of its internal capacity through the use of automated voting in its Balloting and Electoral Services unit.

-In 2009, the department coordinated the deployment of election observer and technical assessment missions to South Africa (Report), Malawi (Report), Mozambique (Report), Botswana (Report) and Namibia (Report).
+In 2009, the department coordinated the deployment of election observer and technical assessment missions to:

-All these missions provided an opportunity for EISA to collect information on the conduct of the electoral processes in the four countries and also to contribute to peer learning and support.
+These missions provided an opportunity for EISA to collect information on the conduct of the electoral processes and to contribute to peer learning and support.
 These missions were a mixture of technical support to domestic observer groups in the host countries as well as the deployment of partially or fully-fledged EISA election observer missions.
 In total, 71 observers were deployed in the five observer missions, coming from Angola, Burundi, Cape Verde, Cameroon, Chad, Côte d'Ivoire, DRC, Ethiopia, Guinea Bissau, Kenya, Lesotho, Mozambique, Nigeria, Rwanda, Sierra Leone, Sudan and Tanzania.
 Observers from EISA's partner organisations in Belgium, Sweden and Thailand joined some of the EISA missions for peer learning purpose.

-One of the main activities of the EPP department was the coordination of regional observation missions to three elections and one constitutional referendum.
-EPP coordinated four regional observation missions.
-The size of the missions deployed in 2005 ranged from nine observers in Zanzibar (Report) to 24 on the Tanzanian mainland ( Report).
-The organisational efficiency and the systematic and professional use of PEMMO in assessing the elections led to very successful observer missions.
+One of the primary activities of the EPP department was the coordination of regional observation missions to three elections and one constitutional referendum.
+The size of the missions deployed in 2005 ranged from nine observers in Zanzibar to 24 on the Tanzanian mainland.
+The organisational efficiency and the systematic and professional use of Principles for Election Management, Monitoring and Observation in the SADC Region (PEMMO) in assessing the elections led to very successful observer missions.
 The high media profile is a tribute to the success of these missions.

-One of the main milestones of the EPP department has been in the area of election observation.
-Over the period under review, EPP coordinated the fielding of five EISA regional election observation missions.
+One of the milestones of the EPP department has been in the area of election observation.
+EPP coordinated the fielding of five EISA regional election observation missions.
 The quality of EISA election observation has improved, in terms of organisation and logistical arrangement as well as methodology and professional outlook.
-The average size of the mission deployed in 2004 was 32 members; the smallest delegation was to Botswana (Report) with 22 members and the largest was to South Africa (Report), with 40 observers.
+The average size of the mission deployed in 2004 was 32 members; the smallest delegation was to Botswana with 22 members and the largest was to South Africa, with 40 observers.

-Apart from organisational efficiency, EISA missions were qualitatively boosted by two additional factors: on the one hand, EISA missions witnessed a methodological improvement as a result of the systematic use of PEMMO in assessing electoral processes; and, on the other hand, the visibility of EISA missions was enhanced by the prominence of their leadership.
-High-profile personalities, such as Sir Ketumile Masire (former President of Botswana), Nthloi Motsamai (Speaker of the National Assembly of Lesotho) and Dr Brigalia Bam (Chairperson of the South Africa IEC) led the missions to Malawi (Report), Botswana and Mozambique (Report) respectively.
-A observation mission was also deployed to Namibia (Report).
+Apart from organisational efficiency, EISA missions were qualitatively boosted by two additional factors: on the one hand, EISA missions witnessed a methodological improvement as a result of the systematic use of Principles for Election Management, Monitoring and Observation in the SADC Region (PEMMO) in assessing electoral processes; and, on the other hand, the visibility of EISA missions was enhanced by the prominence of their leadership.
+High-profile personalities, such as Sir Ketumile Masire (former President of Botswana), Nthloi Motsamai (Speaker of the National Assembly of Lesotho) and Dr Brigalia Bam (Chairperson of the South Africa IEC) led the missions to Malawi , Botswana and Mozambique) respectively.
+An observation mission was also deployed to Namibia.

 A fact finding mission was deployed to the Swaziland general election that sought to observe the election and the environment within which it took place.
 The seven member mission comprised of two members of the Zimbabwe Electoral Support Network and five EISA staff members.